darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Actions in the "global" section of the shortcut mapping screen can be executed from any darktable view.
 Most of these actions do not have specific _elements_ as they are used to perform one-off operations.

-For example, the predefined shortcut `Tab` triggers the action `globals/panels/all`, which toggles the visibility of all the side panels in the current view.
+For example, the predefined shortcut `tab` triggers the action `globals/panels/all`, which toggles the visibility of all the side panels in the current view.

 ## view-specific actions

 Actions in the "views" section can only be executed from the specified darktable view.
 As with global actions, most do not have specific _elements_ as they are used to perform one-off operations.

-For example, the predefined shortcut `Ctrl + B` triggers the action `views/darktable/guide lines/toggle`, which toggles guide lines in the darktable view.
+For example, the predefined shortcut `ctrl + b` triggers the action `views/darktable/guide lines/toggle`, which toggles guide lines in the darktable view.

 ## actions on modules